elastisys/compliantkubernetes/docs/adr/0018-use-probe-to-measure-internal-uptime.md

 ## Decision Outcome

-Chosen option: "use Probe for measuring uptime of internal Compliant Kubernetes services", because it measures uptime as observed by a consumer.
+Chosen option: "use Probe for measuring uptime of internal Welkin services", because it measures uptime as observed by a consumer.
 Although this requires a bit of extra capacity for running Blackbox, the costs are worth the benefits.

 Instead of configuring Blackbox directly, `Probe` is a cleaner abstraction provided by the Prometheus Operator.